lhDream/lhDream/README.md

 </a>

 - 👋 Hi, I’m @lhDream
-- 👀 I’m interested in java、C/C++
+- 👀 I’m interested in java C/C++ kotlin
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning kotlin
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me luhuadream@foxmail.com

 <!---
+- 💞️ I’m looking to collaborate on ...
 lhDream/lhDream is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->